 2) Men’s fashion website testing – $50 for 60 minutes

-According to Respondent’s website, the average hourly pay is $140 per hour, and payments are made via PayPal.
+According to their website, the average hourly pay is $140 per hour, and payments are made via PayPal.
 You can also earn money by referring friends and family to the platform.
-If one of your referrals completes a study, you’ll receive $20!
+If one of your referrals completes a study, you’ll earn $20!

-Be sure to read our full Respondent review here.
+Be sure to read our full Respondent review.

 Alibaba conducts different types of user studies, including surveys, interviews, and usability studies.
 Participants will receive monetary compensation of a check, coupon, or gift card for their participation.